 For hand and low flame hold modes, inputs can be wired to terminals 94 and 95 on all MMs.
-When the master is put into low flame hold or hand, all units will follow the master.
-If a slave MM is put into hand or low flame the burner will continue to follow the master.
+When the Master MM is put into low flame hold or hand mode, all Slave MMs will follow the Master MM.
+If a Slave MM is put into hand or low flame hold mode, the burner will continue to follow the Master MM.

-When they fire independently, the MM will go into hand or low flame hold if the input is active on its terminals 94 and 95, respectively.
+When multi-burner MMs are setup as independent, each individual MM will go into hand or low flame hold if the input is active on its terminals 94 and 95, respectively.